ROTH BED 455

 Alfred Roth

-Embru furniture manufacturer from Switzerland.
+Embru is a furniture manufacturer from Switzerland.

-Huldreich Altorfer jr. 1911 - 1980
+Huldreich Altorfer Jr. 1911 - 1980

-Designer Huldreich Altorfer jr. from Switzerland
+Designer Huldreich Altorfer Jr. from Switzerland

-Daybed Roth bed 455
+Daybed Roth Bed 455